lovelysystems/lovely.esdb/lovely/esdb/document/bulk.rst

 ==========================

 A Bulk object can do different actions within one request.
-Allowed bulk actions are `index`, `update` and `delete`.
+Allowed bulk actions are `store`, `delete` and `update_or_create`.
 Different actions can be mixed in one bulk request.
 Different types of documents can also be mixed in one bulk request.

 The Bulk class accepts various kwargs while initialisation which will be passed to the bulk implementation of the elasticsearch client.
 For details see